Mirantis/criproxy/README.md

 systemctl start criproxy dockershim
 ```

+### Configuring kubelet to use criproxy

-Then we need to reconfigure kubelet.
-You need to pass the following extra flags to it
+You need to pass the following extra flags to kubelet to make it use CRI Proxy:
-to make it use CRI Proxy (you will need to do another `systemctl daemon-reload`):
 ```bash
 --container-runtime=remote \
 --container-runtime-endpoint=unix:///run/criproxy.sock \
 --image-service-endpoint=unix:///run/criproxy.sock \
 --enable-controller-attach-detach=false
 ```
+They should be set in `kubelet.service` file which can be usually found in
+`/lib/systemd/system` directory.
+Finally you will need to do another `systemctl daemon-reload` followed
+by `systemctl start kubelet`.

 ## How CRI Proxy works